s01ha/recreation-gov-campsite-checker/README.md

 ## Docker Compose Setup

-Follow these steps to set up and run the application using Docker Compose:
+Follow these steps to set up and run the application periodically using Docker Compose:

 ### Clone the Repository
 Clone this repository to your local machine: